-- 1. It is the policy of the Cincinnati Metropolitan Housing Authority (CMHA) to comply with all laws relating to Civil Rights, including but not limited to: - Title VI of the Civil Rights Act of 1964; - b.
+- 1. It is the policy of the Cincinnati Metropolitan Housing Authority (CMHA) to comply with all laws relating to Civil Rights, including but not limited to: - a.
+Title VI of the Civil Rights Act of 1964; - b.
 Title VIII of the Civil Rights Act of 1968 (as amended by the 1974 HCDA and the Fair Housing Amendments Act of 1988); - c.
 Executive Order 11063, Section 504 of the Rehabilitation Act of 1973; - d.
 The Age Discrimination Act of 1975; - e.
-Title II of the Americans with Disabilities Act (to the extent that it applies, otherwise Section 504 and the Fair Housing Amendments govern); - f. any applicable State laws or local ordinances; and - g. any legislation protecting the individual rights of tenants, applicants or staff that may subsequently be enacted. - 2.
-CMHA shall not discriminate because of race, color, sex, religion, creed, national or ethnic origin, age, to actual or perceived sexual orientation, gender identity, familial or marital status, handicap or disability. in the leasing, rental, or other disposition of housing or related facilities, including land, that is part of any project or projects under CMHA's jurisdiction covered by a contract for annual contributions under the United States Housing Act of 1937, as amended, or in the use or occupancy thereof. - 3.
-CMHA shall not deny any family or individual the equal opportunity to apply for or receive assistance under its Asset Management Programs, on the basis of race, color, sex, religion, creed, national or ethnic origin, age, to actual or perceived sexual orientation, gender identity, familial or marital status, handicap or disability.
-In addition, CMHA shall not:
+Title II of the Americans with Disabilities Act (to the extent that it applies, otherwise Section 504 and the Fair Housing Amendments govern); - f. any applicable State laws or local ordinances; and - g. \\any legislation protecting the individual rights of tenants, applicants or staff that may subsequently be enacted. - a.h.
+The Equal Access to Housing in HUD Programs Regardless of Sexual

+Orientation or Gender Identity Final Rule, published in the Federal RegisterFebruary 3, 2012 and further clarified in Notice PIH 2014-20. - 2.
+CMHA shall not discriminate because of race, color, sex, religion, creed, national or ethnic origin, age, to actual or perceived sexual orientation, gender identity, familial or marital status, handicap or disability. in the leasing, rental, or other disposition of housing or related facilities, including land, that is part of any project or projects under CMHA's jurisdiction covered by a contract for annual contributions under the United States Housing Act of 1937, as amended, or in the use or occupancy thereof.